How to Duplicate a Google Ads Campaign (+ Why You Should)

 So, if you just want to get the most clicks for your budget, you can use the traditional automatic cost-per-click (CPC) bidding system.

-But if you want more control over your campaigns, especially in those early stages, manual bidding is a better option.
+But if you want more control over your campaigns and less automation, especially in those early stages, manual bidding is a better option.
 This option allows you to increase your ad visibility and prioritize high-converting keywords, all while lowering your CPA.

 But there’s a catch.
 Although manual bidding is great when you need more control over bids, this strategy also requires more time and energy to make sure you bid the right amount at the right time.